Can Virtual Reality be dangerous for Kids?

 When asking yourself if VR could be dangerous for kids, it’s important to consider that there are age restrictions in place for the majority of VR headsets.
-However, whether or not virtual reality is actually harmful remains unclear as no definitive research has yet been undertaken.
-Simply put, VR has not been around long enough for us to truly know its long-term effects.
-However, with that being said, there are industry guidelines in place that should be followed.
+However, whether virtual reality is actually dangerous remains unclear – no definitive answer can yet be given.
+To put it simply, VR has not been around long enough for us to truly know its long-term effects.
+This being said, there are industry guidelines that should be followed.

 The general rule is that no child under 7 years of age should use a VR headset – with the main manufacturers setting the following age restrictions:

 - Oculus Rift: 13yrs +

 - HTC Vive: they do not specify any age restrictions, but do advise against young children using their product.

 It is also worth noting, that even if your child is of the appropriate age to use a headset, doctors suggest a strict enforcement of a 10-minute break for every hour of VR immersion, with adult supervision advised at all times.